srishubham2/TestRepo1/README.md

 # Test Automation Repository to automate 1 GUI and 1 API Scenarios
 This repository contains automated test scenarios developed using Selenium and RestAssured to test web and API functionalities.
-The goal is to provide robust and scalable test cases to ensure proper functionality of web elements and API resources.
+The goal is to provide robust and scalable test cases to ensure proper functionality of web elements and API resources -

+**Goals : **
+1. Automate any web login flow using Selenium
+2. Automate any POST API

 ## Test Scenarios
-###Scenario 1: Wikipedia Login Test - UI Automation
+### Scenario 1: Wikipedia Login Test - UI Automation
 This scenario tests the login functionality on the Wikipedia website.
 It automates the following steps:

 Navigating to the Wikipedia login page.